 - Sourcing and Production

 The foundation of any sea salt business is sourcing high-quality salt.
 This could involve setting up your own salt pans for evaporation or partnering with trusted suppliers.
-Sustainable practices are essential, as consumers increasingly prioritize eco-friendly products. - Product Differentiation
+Sustainable practices are essential, as consumers increasingly prioritize eco-friendly products.
+As operations scale, many businesses also turn to fast fire watch guards to help protect facilities and maintain safe working environments. - Product Differentiation

 Stand out in the market by offering unique products.
 Infused sea salts, such as those flavored with herbs or citrus, are popular among culinary enthusiasts.
 Similarly, bath salts or scrubs with added essential oils can attract wellness consumers. - Packaging and Branding